-Armed conflicts – How to protect health care mantaining responsibility
+Armed conflicts - How to protect healthcare workers mantaining responsibility

 Resolution 2286 is important on multiple levels.
 It reaffirms IHL centrality, as enshrined in the Geneva Conventions, applicable Additional Protocols, and customary international law, and demands that parties to armed conflicts fully comply with their obligations to ensure respect and protection of all medical and humanitarian personnel exclusively engaged in medical duties, their means of transport and equipment, and hospitals and other medical facilities.